LeadHaste

 Subject Line Scoring Framework

-Applying the framework to our real campaign examples: "looking to sell {{company_name}}?" scores 20 - question format (+10), company name personalization (+5), lowercase start (+5).
-Not ultra-short at 37 characters, but a strong, clean subject line. "accepting more patients?" scores 18 - question format (+10), lowercase start (+5), ultra-short at 24 characters (+3).
-No explicit company name, but the industry specificity makes it inherently personalized.
-"RE: your pipeline" scores 3 - fake reply (-5), lowercase (+5), ultra-short (+3).
-The deceptive format wipes out everything else.
+Applying the framework: "looking to sell {{company_name}}?" scores 20 — question (+10), company name (+5), lowercase (+5). "accepting more patients?" scores 18 — question (+10), lowercase (+5), ultra-short at 24 characters (+3).
+"RE: your pipeline" scores 3 — fake reply (-5), lowercase (+5), ultra-short (+3).

 Subject Line Strategy Across a Sequence